Buck Converter Design and Calculation

 This equation is used to calculate the minimum output capacitance to maintain a given voltage droop during a load step:

-The next equation is used to determine the RMS current that flows through the output capacitor of the boost converter:
+The next equation is used to determine the RMS current that flows through the output capacitor of the buck converter:

-The capacitance of 16.7 µF for the maximum defined voltage ripple is not relevant in this case, as the minimum necessary capacitance of 17.7 µF results from the maximum allowed voltage change during load transients.
+The capacitance of 5.2 µF for the maximum defined voltage ripple is not relevant in this case, as the minimum necessary capacitance of 80.4 µF results from the maximum allowed voltage change during load transients.
+Based on the calculated results, we therefore need a capacitor with at least 82…100 µF (standard values).

-Design of the input and output filters for a boost converter
+Design of the Input Filters for a Buck Converter

 Read also the related articles: